 Uncooked: Most variations of uncooked grains have an indefinite shelf life.
 Brown rice is the exception due to its greater content of oil.
 In a pantry, brown rice can last 3 to 6 months.
 In the refrigerator, from 6 to 12 months, and in the freezer, up to 12 to 18 months.
 To get the maximum shelf life, rice should be stored in a cool dry place after the package is opened.
 Place the grains in an air-tight container or heavy-duty freezer bag.

 Cooked Rice: All variations of grains can be stored in the refrigerator from 4 to 6 days, and in the freezer for 6 months.

 Frequency of eating

 Some expert nutritionists suggest that it is okay to eat rice every day depending on individual weight, and goals regarding weight loss.
 Those on a weight loss diet are allowed grains twice a week.
 The lack of fiber in white rice can be made up for by adding a salad.
 Others, who are desiring to gain weight, can eat it every day, and include potatoes or sweet potatoes.

-With one third of the earth’s population dependent on rice as the primary food in their diet, and the ever increasing prospect of 80 to 100 million new people to be added every year, and needing to be fed, production is crucially important to the human population worldwide.
+With one-third of the earth’s population dependent on rice as the primary food in their diet, and the ever-increasing prospect of 80 to 100 million new people to be added every year, and need to be fed, production is crucially important to the human population worldwide.

 Farmers and scientists face the challenging task of increasing rice crop yield while lessening adverse environmental effects.
 International organizations are researching methods that will sooner or later move toward increased productive variations of grains, and yield crops that are less susceptible to disease, and more resistant to pests.